Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 English professor John Keating (Robin Williams) inspires his students to a love of poetry and to seize the day.
 A compelling warning in it to parents who don't respect their children's gifts.

-Ever After or VHS (PG) Recommended
+Ever After: A Cinderella Story or Blu-Ray or VHS or Instant Video (PG) Recommended

 Take away the Fairy Godmother, and what have you got left from the Cinderella fable?
 The story of a girl for whom a bad stroke of luck is no match for her internal strength and purity of heart.
 A romantic drama that purports to tell the "facts" behind the Grimm brothers' story...
 (Drew Barrymore, Anjelica Huston)